MichaelCurrin/vsc-extension-quickstart/README.md

 # VS Code Extension Quickstart
 > Boilerplate for a new VS Code extension using TypeScript and NPM

-This is the README for your extension "quickstart".
-After writing up a brief description, we recommend including the following sections.
+This is a basic extension generated using the yeoman package, as covered below.

+This project is just a hello world application and won't be modified much, so it can mainly serve as a reference for existing projects.
+Or as a template for new projects (with the difference that values have to be replaced manually rather than setup using a CLI).

 ## How to generate a quickstart